Part of our Camulos Roman Colchester Trail!

 As I said, there are not many Roman period structures left to see - apart from our walls, a few drains, the Temple of Claudius vaults and precinct wall remains and the Christian church foundations.
 Not forgetting, of course, the remains that have been exposed at the Roman circus.

 But look around you as you do the various tours of Colchester.
 Roman materials everywhere!
-In our Saxon/Norman/medieval churches and boundary walls, our Norman castle and various other odd locations.
+Incorporated into our Saxon/Norman/medieval churches and boundary walls, our Norman castle and various other odd locations.

 ....and so we reach the Balkerne Gate at the crest of the hill.
 This is the best preserved Roman gateway in Britain - but you will need to do the wall tour to learn more of this.
 If you still want more, continue your Roman tour by walking the Roman walls of Colchester here.